mbentley/docker-in-docker/README.md

   * Must have the following ports available on your host:
     * `1000` - TCP connection to a single Docker engine (or whatever you specify)
     * `1001`, `1002`, `1003` - TCP connection to Docker engines for Swarm mode (or whatever you specify)

-## Docker EE (Engine, UCP and DTR)
-Look at [scripts](./scripts) for detailed instructions on how to automatically create a Swarm mode cluster, a UCP cluster, or a DDC (bothUCP & DTR) cluster.

 ## Single engine